 Compulsory e-invoicing in the public sector

+The requirement to send and receive e-invoices applies to all public procurements starting after 1 April 2019, including direct procurements.
 This means that all suppliers to the public sector must send e-invoices that comply with the new standard, and all public sector organisations must be able to receive these invoices.
-We recommend that all public organisations and suppliers start preparing for meeting the requirements of the new law.

 The requirement to send and receive e-invoices applies to all public procurements starting after 1 April 2019, including direct procurements.
 Public procurements commencing before this date are not retroactively affected by the law.
 If the parties have agreed on an e-invoicing standard other than the European standard, the supplier may continue sending invoices according to the agreed standard.